AasthaaPal/GameTheory/README.md

 - React DatePicker for date selection
 - React Toastify for notifications

+## API Endpoints

+- Centers:
+  - GET `/centers`: Fetch all centers
+  - POST `/centers`: Create a new center

+- Bookings:
+  - GET `/bookings`: Fetch all bookings
+  - POST `/bookings`: Create a new booking

+- Sports:
+  - GET `/sports`: Fetch all sports
+  - POST `/sports/:centerId`: Create a new sport for a specific center

+- Users:
+  - GET `/users`: Fetch all users
+  - POST `/users`: Create a new user
+  - POST `/users/validate-user`: Validate user credentials

 ## API Integration
 The application interacts with a backend API running on `http://localhost:5050`.
 Ensure the backend server is running and accessible.